 Many of you may feel this, I do.

 It doesn’t mean we have done nothing with our life, but it can mean much of what we have done in life, work and love has occurred more because of the belief systems we were brought up in: what others made us believe about ourselves and who we are.
 With this understanding I wonder how many of us actually follow our true desires and passions?
 Or are we following what others expect of us or what we feel is responsible, sensible?
 Or even what reflects our own lack of self worth or an inability to break away from cultural and social expectations?
 In fact there can be a huge self deception or denial that this has happened: we are so used to be “other” me we forget to even question who we are.
 I started writing this weeks ago and it has taken time for me to feel what it is I actually want to write as I have a myriad of emotions attached to these thoughts and the journey of self discovery continues.

 I have known for years I wasn’t who I really am, but have felt lost in the search, apathetic and despairing at times as I listened to voices in my head saying I wasn’t worth the effort.
-Thank God in between these moments were gifts of clarity and a fighting spirit that told me there was something else and to keep searching.
-I prayed and then I was gifted a wonderful law of attraction when this picture popped up on Facebook a while ago: it grabbed my attention and I never did read any of the words that came with it, as just looking at it, feeling what it meant for me was enough.
+When this picture popped up on Facebook a while ago: it grabbed my attention and I never did read any of the words that came with it, as just looking at it, feeling what it meant for me was enough.
 It sent me into hours of feeling grief: a deep sadness that I didn’t know who I was.
 I stared at the beautiful lady, an artist’s creation, but asleep and unaware that she was a work in progress.
 She was alive, but not living.
 Yet the artist continued to paint, to bring her more alive: maybe one day she would notice and wake from her dreams to dance across the canvas.
-Maybe one day I will, I thought.
+Maybe one day I will, I thought…or maybe today…